ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 Keep in mind that by default, your information barrier policies are inactive until they are explicitly set to active status and applied.
 After you have defined your policies, proceed to the next section.

-## Apply information barrier policies
+## Part 4: Apply information barrier policies

 Information barrier policies are not in effect until they are set to active status and then applied.